BTNH Worldwide: History

 A reunion was first noted when Layzie Bone & Bizzy Bone came out with Part III of the Bone Brother Series, entitled "Bone Brothers III: Bone Thugs-n-Harmony 4 Life".
 After being kicked out of Bone Thugs in 2003, Bizzy Bone had no involvement in the group's 2007 project, Strength & Loyalty.
-The February 2008 release of Bone Brothers III gave the first sign to the fans of an up-coming reunion, with Flesh-N-Bone's prison sentence almost over.
+The February 2008 release of Bone Brothers III gave the first sign to the fans of an upcoming reunion, with Flesh-n-Bone's prison sentence almost over.
 Krayzie Bone would later reveal him, Wish Bone Layzie Bone and Bizzy Bone had a good conversation at the back of one of their concerts, in which Bizzy Bone came through to host.
 Flesh-N-Bone was released July 13, 2008 confirming the reunion as all 5 members were back together for the first time in a decade.
 The 5 have since headed to the studio to deliver to the fans with the Uni-Five.

 Departure from Full Surface Records and Interscope

-After the full reunion, Bone Thugs-N-Harmony had announced the return of the rap group.
-They went straight to work, right after Flesh-N-Bone was released.
+After the full reunion, Bone Thugs-n-Harmony had announced the return of the rap group.
+They went straight to work, right after Flesh-n-Bone was released.
 This drove Interscope off, because they wanted to announce the reunion, although Bone Thugs had done it themselves to their fan-base.
-With the lack of respect they got now with the reunion and from the 2007 era of Strength & Loyalty, in which they weren't allowed to choose their own songs for the album, Bone Thugs-N-Harmony chose to leave the record labels, in which they were previously signed too.
+With the lack of respect they got now with the reunion and from the 2007 era of Strength & Loyalty, in which they weren't allowed to choose their own songs for the album, Bone Thugs-n-Harmony chose to leave the record labels, in which they were previously signed too.
 This departure allowed the 5 to create their own label, BTNH Worldwide.
-Bone Thugs-N-Harmony members can still be seen wearing the Full Surface necklace at shows, but they are not a part of the label, but just representing it.
-There has been no word from Swizz Beatz (CEO of Full Surface Records) or Jimmy Iovine (Founder of Interscope) of the departure, but Bone Thugs-N-Harmony are fully independent and signed to their own label.
+Bone Thugs-n-Harmony members can still be seen wearing the Full Surface necklace at shows, but they are not a part of the label, but just representing it.
+There has been no word from Swizz Beatz (CEO of Full Surface Records) or Jimmy Iovine (Founder of Interscope) of the departure, but Bone Thugs-n-Harmony are fully independent and signed to their own label.